carthick/reactive-forms/README.md

 * use AbstractControl, ValidationErrors, ValidatorFn
 * test cases like hasUpperCase, hasLowerCase, hasNumeric , passwordValid
 * return statement is little tricky

+<ins>#25-Form Builder</ins>

+* To reduce the verbose code we will introduce formBuilder Service
+* use formcontrolName in template